 The Microlecture Series is the latest example of how York University is living its longstanding values of social justice, equity, and sustainability.

-In 2022, York reached #33 in the world on the Times Higher Education Impact Rankings, an international benchmark that aligns with the UN's Sustainable Development Goals.
+In 2023, York ranked among the world’s top 40 universities in the Times Higher Education Impact Rankings, an international benchmark that aligns with the UN's Sustainable Development Goals.

 In 2021, York established a new Centre of Excellence called One Water, it aims to address the diverse aspects of the ongoing water sustainability crises.

-In 2022, York was named one of Canada's Greenest employers for the tenth consecutive year.
+In 2023, York was named one of Canada's Greenest employers for the 11th consecutive year.